lotabout/skim/README.md

 ## Interactive mode

 In interactive mode, `sk` will pass the query to the command you specified and present the output to you.
-You can specify the command by `-c` option:
+You can specify the command using the `-c` option:

 `sk -i -c 'ag --color "{}"'`